rag133/prepare_meeting_minutes_from_audio_recording/README.md

 python src/main.py
 ```

 This will launch a Gradio interface in your web browser.
-You can then upload an audio file, select the transcription and summarization models, and generate the meeting minutes.
+You can then select your desired transcription and summarization models, upload an audio file, provide additional context (optional), and generate the meeting minutes.

 ## Credits
 This project was inspired by the LLM Engineering course by Edward Donnor.